19-Day North India & Holi Festival

 Frequently Asked Questions

-The pricing on these trips is based on the following exchange rates:
+The pricing on this trip is based on an exchange rate of 1 AUD: 54.45 INR.

 We have implemented a ‘lifetime deposit’ guarantee.
 Deposits are not refundable, but they are transferable at any time, right up until the first day of the trip.